MATLAB for Math 20D

 - The quiz will cover Assignments 1 through 4.

-- The quiz is scheduled for 50 minutes, although you most likely will not need the full amount of time.
+- The quiz is scheduled for one hour, although you most likely will not need the full amount of time.

 We do not offer make-up quizzes if you miss your quiz.